-- 1. When the board is physically installed, start Windows 95 as you normally would. - When Windows 95 detects new hardware, it displays the New Hardware Found dialog box.
-Here, you are asked what driver files are associated with the new hardware. - From the choices given, select Driver from disk provided by hardware manufacturer.
+- 1. When the board is physically installed, start Windows 95 as you normally would. - 2.
+When Windows 95 detects new hardware, it displays the New Hardware Found dialog box.
+Here, you are asked what driver files are associated with the new hardware. - 3.
+From the choices given, select Driver from disk provided by - hardware manufacturer. - 4.
+Windows 95 then displays the "Install from Disk" dialog box.
+Here, you are asked for the location of the driver files.

-- 4. Windows 95 then displays the "Install from Disk" dialog box.
-Here, you are asked for the location of the driver files. - 5.
-Select Have Disk.
-Then: - a.
-Insert the CD - b.
-Type the path for the location of the drivers (D:\).
+- a.
+If you received an installation CD, select Have Disk.
+Then: - 1.
+Insert the CD - 2.
+Type the path for the location of the drivers (D:\DRIVERS).